Skip to main content

 The impact of extreme weather on travel is one of Skift’s 2018 megatrends, and in a piece earlier this year, Dan Peltier took a look at the topic, writing: “Recent storms like Irma and Maria brought entire islands including Barbuda and Puerto Rico to their knees, and for many western travel companies, the harsh realities of climate change suddenly felt much closer to home and brought new lessons on how to communicate with travelers during a storm.”

-Shifting Flow of Tourism
+Shifting flow of tourism

 VisitScotland (which acknowledges people don’t visit Scotland for the weather!) addresses a misconception that our changing climate means areas will get a bit warmer.
 “If the researchers are correct about the jet stream becoming more erratic, the UK, being situated underneath its path, is likely to see considerably more extreme weather, including heavy rainfall and droughts as well as extremes of temperature, including cold spells.
 The idea that the UK will simply shift gradually to a warmer climate is misguided.”